FREE Auto Insurance Comparison

 Other common types of auto insurance are personal injury protection (PIP), uninsured motorist coverage, GAP insurance, medical payments coverage, and more.
 Regardless of what type of vehicle you own, it’s essential to understand the types of auto insurance.
 Building a well-rounded auto insurance policy for your unique needs would be best.

 Tennessee DUI Laws

-In 2011, Tennessee passed a new law requiring drunk drivers who were arrested with a blood-alcohol level of .15% or higher to pay for and install an ignition interlock device in order to get their license back and be able to drive again.
+In 2011, Tennessee passed a new law requiring drunk drivers arrested with a blood-alcohol level of .15% or higher to pay for and install an ignition interlock device to get their license back and be able to drive again.
 The legal blood alcohol limit is .08%.
-An ignition interlock device works essentially like an in-car breathalyzer, and a driver must blow into the machine before turning the car on.
+An ignition interlock device works like an in-car breathalyzer, and a driver must blow into the machine before turning the car on.
 If the machine detects any alcohol in the driver’s breath, the engine will not start.
 The state is beefing up prosecution of DUIs and hopes that first-time offenders will be scared enough by harsh penalties that they will not become repeat offenders.

 Average Auto Insurance Rates in Tennessee

 Auto insurance rates in Tennessee depend on several variables; however, when it comes to comparison of Tennessee auto insurance rates compared to other states, residents enjoy premiums around 20% lower than the national average.
 For most good drivers, the cost of auto insurance in Tennessee per month is under $100 a month.

 Tennessee’s Traffic Accident Statistics